are-dynamic-2023-g3/les_fourmis/index.md

 # Recherche du chemin le plus court entre deux points à travers les fourmis

-Notre objectif était de réaliser une méthode de recherche du chemin le plus court entre deux points en analysant le comportement de fourmis face à cette problématique
+Notre objectif était de réaliser une méthode de recherche du chemin le plus court entre deux points en utilisant le comportement de fourmis face à cette problématique.
+Pour ce faire, nous avons d'abord du analyser et comprendre comment les fourmis réuissent un tel exploit.
+C'est grâce à leur phéromone ; en déposant des phéromones sur le chemin de retour entre la nourriture et leur nid, le chemin le plus court finit par être le plus emprunté.

-+méthode suivie

 +résultats marquants obtenus

 ## Finding the shortest path between two points thanks to ants

-Our objective was to create a method for finding the shortest path between two points by analyzing the behaviours of ants when doing such a task
+Our objective was to create a method for finding the shortest path between two points by using the behaviours of ants when doing such a task.
+To do so, we first had to understand how ants are capable of such a feat.
+It's thanks to their pheromones ; by deposing a trail of pheromones on their way back to their nest from food, the shortest path is eventually the one used the most.

-+methodology

 +results